 After reviewing the feedback data, start testing as needed.
 For example, if a company needs to update a support page to make it easier to understand, the team can compare one variant to another to do an A/B test and collect feedback.
 As a result, the new version should be the winner.

-Follow up with customers.
+Follow Up with Customers

 Unite the loop and grasp up with clients.
 If the company suggests the feedback to his team, they will need to follow up with the company directly.
-For example, if the company incorporates team suggestions to improve its product, such as fixing bugs, repairing broken post forms.
+For example, if the company incorporates team suggestions to improve its product, such as fixing bugs, and repairing broken post forms.

 At the same time, the product team can easily manage their complaints and respond positively.
 Creating a customer feedback loop can help companies deliver better products and experiences.
 Knowing what customers expect will give the company an advantage over its competitors.